Back Up Program for the Psion Organiser II

 If you press the [MODE] key, you tell Back It Up to backup the pack to which the cursor is pointing.
 On the four line screen, a double arrow head will appear to the left of a pack to show that it is currently set to on.
 On the two line screen, a single arrow head will appear below an item to show that it is set to on.
 Pressing [MODE] again will turn the same pack off.

-Save ABCDW what? ^ ^
+what? ^ ^

-Pack A and Diary set on
+2 line screen Pack A and Diary set on |

-Pack A and Alarm set
+Pack A Diary

-cursor on Pack C
+Pack C

 If you press the arrow keys you will move the cursor to the other items.
 By moving around with the arrow keys and pressing [MODE] to turn packs on and off you set which packs (or diary or alarm) will be backed up.
 On the four line screen, you will need to press the [RIGHT] and [LEFT] arrow keys to move the cursor from the packs to the diary and alarms.